ObjCtrl-2.5D: Training-free Object Control with Camera Poses: Related Work

 \textbf{Object Motion Control in Diffusion Video Models.} Advances in basic video generation have improved developments in video customization, including motion control for both camera and object movement.
 Although previous works, such as Tune-A-Video~\cite{tav}, MotionDirector~\cite{motiondirector}, LAMP~\cite{lamp}, VideoComposer~\cite{videocomposer}, and Control-A-Video~\cite{controlavideo}, enable motion learning from specific reference videos or guided motion generation through depth maps, sketches, or motion vectors derived from reference videos, these approaches often lack user-friendliness.
 Given their flexibility and interactivity, trajectory~\cite{chen2023motion,dragnvwa,motionctrl,draganything,imageconductor,dragdiffusion,animateanything,dragondiffusion,drag,revideo} and bounding box-based~\cite{peekaboo,trailblazer,boximator,directavideo,freetraj} methods have become popular in video motion control, generally classified as either training-based or training-free approaches.
 Training-based methods, including DragNUWA~\cite{dragnvwa}, DragAnything~\cite{draganything}, and ImageConductor~\cite{imageconductor}, utilize trajectories to control both camera and object motion, while Boximator~\cite{boximator} achieves control using bounding boxes.
 MotionCtrl~\cite{motionctrl}, by contrast, independently manages camera and object movements with separate camera and trajectory controls.
 Although effective, these methods demand significant computational resources for data curation and model training.
 Alternatively, training-free methods, SG-I2V~\cite{SG-I2V} and ~\cite{xiao2024video} required per-sample optimization, and Direct-A-Video~\cite{directavideo}, PEEKABOO~\cite{peekaboo}, TrailBlazer~\cite{trailblazer}, and FreeTraj~\cite{freetraj}, enable object motion control by adjusting attention weights and initial noise according to specified trajectories and object bounding boxes.
 Although efficient and less computationally demanding, these methods are limited to 2D spatial object movements and can only coarsely constrain generated models within the given bounding boxes, which limits accuracy and the ability to model diverse movements.
+Although several concurrent works~\cite{levitor,PerceptionAsControl,DaS} also utilize 3D information for object motion control, they rely on carefully curated datasets for supervised training.